junxit/us-congress-bills-110/bill.md

     >   - **(1)** *In general* Whoever, in any matter involving a contract or the provision of goods or services, directly or indirectly, in connection with a war, military action, or relief or reconstruction activities within the jurisdiction of the United States Government, knowingly and willfully—
     >     - **(A)**
     >       - **(i)** executes or attempts to execute a scheme or artifice to defraud the United States; or
-    >       - **(ii)** materially overvalues any good or service with the specific intent to defraud and excessively profit from the war, military action, or relief or reconstruction activities;
+    >       - **(ii)** materially overvalues any good or service with the specific intent to defraudand excessively profit from the war, military action, or relief or reconstruction activities;;
     >     - **(B)**
     >       - **(i)** falsifies, conceals, or covers up by any trick, scheme, or device a material fact;
     >       - **(ii)** makes any materially false, fictitious, or fraudulent statements or representations; or